1/7 Eggersdorf Rd. Ormeau

 Comprehensive Guide to Tooth Decay

-Tooth decay, also known as dental caries or cavities, is the destruction of your tooth enamel, the hard, outer layer of your teeth.
+Tooth decay, also known as dental caries or cavities, is the destruction of your tooth enamel, the hard outer layer of your teeth.
 If left untreated, tooth decay can cause pain, infection, and the loss of teeth.
-Recognizing the symptoms early and understanding the risks is crucial in managing and preventing further complications.

 Symptoms of Tooth Decay